prash-kr-meena/github-bot-rabbithole/README.md

 #### Step 4: Test the PR Bot

-1. Create a new pull request in your repository
+1. Create a new pull request in your repository that includes code files
 2. Watch your PR Bot logs to see the webhook being received
-3. The bot should automatically add a comment to the PR: "PR Comment by Bot"
+3. The bot should automatically add a code review comment on the first line of code in the first file of the PR

+> **Note:** For detailed testing instructions, see the [PR Bot Testing Guide](PR_TESTING.md).

 > **Note:** For detailed instructions on installing and running ngrok, including troubleshooting tips, see the [ngrok setup guide](NGROK_SETUP.md).